Monday, February 10, 2025

 From there, a steep climb brought us back to the ridge, and the last push to the summit.
 Malcolm, unfazed by a pinched sciatic nerve:

 On the summit, perched on the edge of the Turnagain Zone, you could see everything.
 There was the Sleeping Lady way out to the west.
-Turning around, Carpathian was staring us in the face; I can't wait to get its south face.
+Turning around, Carpathian was staring us in the face; maybe someday we'll ski its south face.

 It was getting late and cold.
 Shivering, we quickly took it all in, and started down.
 Looking at the top turns: